mhmdhmd/ElasticallySearch/README.md

 # ElasticallySearch
-Search in nativescript/angular app using elasticsearch, nodejs and rxjs
+Realtime search in nativescript/angular app using elasticsearch, nodejs and rxjs

+## Usage

+install elasticsearch as service on your machine before build and run code